Behavioral and Cognitive Neuroscience

 Recommended Coursework

-In addition to regularly scheduled courses, the department offers six individual work courses:
+In addition to regularly scheduled courses, the department offers six individual work courses.
+Students can earn up to a maximum combined total of nine credits for IW coursework in their undergraduate careers.

 Research